ansible/tox-ansible/README.md

 ## Configuration

 `tox-ansible` should be configured using a `tox-ansible.ini` file.
 Using a `tox-ansible.ini` file allows for the introduction of the `tox-ansible` plugin to a repository that may already have an existing `tox` configuration without conflicts.
 If no configuration overrides are needed, the `tox-ansible.ini` file may be empty, but should be present.
-In addition to all `tox` supported keywords the `ansible` section and `skip` keyword is available:
+In addition to all `tox` supported keywords the `ansible` section and some plugin specific keywords are additionally available.

+**Skipping some environments:**

 ```ini
 # tox-ansible.ini